Working in OmniOutliner

 Back in OmniOutliner, open the Style Attributes inspector.
 You’ll notice that the Whole Document style now has a background color property which reflects the color you’ve chosen.

 There’s much more to show you about the Colors palette, including how to use the Opacity slider for creating varying shades of the same color.
-For now, though, click the remove icon to the right of the Whole Document bar in the Style Attributes inspector to remove the background color you’ve set.
+For now, though, click the to the right of the Whole Document bar in the Style Attributes inspector to remove the background color you’ve set.

 Setting the Whole Document Styles